williamslm9/bios691/README.md

 #### Pet Adoptibility Classification

-This is a multi-level classification problem in which data collected about pets (dogs and cats) listed on the website petfinder.com to predict how quickly a newly listed pet will be adopted based on its features, including, but not limited to, size, age, color, and sex.
+This is a multi-level classification problem in which data collected about pets (dogs and cats) listed on the website petfinder.com will be used to predict how quickly a newly listed pet will be adopted based on its features, including, but not limited to, size, age, color, and sex.
 The classification levels are as follows:

 * 0 - Pet was adopted on the same day as it was listed.